iKontroller Desktop for MacOS

 2. Click the pencil icon next to your username

-Note: Username validation ensures compatibility with network discovery (Bonjour).
+Note: Username validation ensures compatibility with network discovery.
 Very long names or excessive emojis may be rejected.

 Active Keys Visualization

-iKontroller shows floating visual feedback of active keys on your Mac screen.
+iKontroller Desktop shows floating visual feedback of active keys on your "Main" screen.
 This helps with:

 Keys appear as they're pressed and fade out when released.